mitya777/mitya777.github.io/_posts/2014-01-04-the-simplest-javascript-closure.md

 I think every front-end engineer job-description I've ever read asked applicants to proclaim their intimate acquaintance with closures.
 Understanding closures seems to be a rite of passage for javascript engineers.
 And so we embark:

-A closure is just a javascript function's awareness of the scope in which it was defined, and the ability to access the data, ie. variables in that scope.
+<span style='color=rgb(189, 51, 51)'>A closure is just a javascript function's awareness of the scope in which it was defined, and the ability to access the data, ie. variables in that scope.</span>

 This is useful because when this function is executed in the future, often in a different scope as a callback, it will still be able to 'reach back' and access variables declared in its 'parent' scope.